Thousands party in streets after Alabama win, despite virus - WHIZ News

 TUSCALOOSA, Ala.
-(AP) — Thousands of excited football fans partied in streets around the University of Alabama after the Crimson Tide defeated Ohio State 52-24 for the national championship, ignoring pleas for common sense and safety at the height of the coronavirus pandemic.
+(AP) — Thousands of excited University of Alabama football fans partied in the street near campus after the Crimson Tide defeated Ohio State 52-24 for the national championship, ignoring pleas for safety at the height of the coronavirus pandemic in a celebration that a top health official said Tuesday could worsen disease.

 Students and others poured out of jam-packed bars near campus as time expired in Miami late Monday, traffic cameras and images posted on social media show, gathering on University Boulevard in an area called “The Strip.”

+“It’s disappointing to see people not paying attention to the guidance that we try to give to keep them safe.
+I was excited as anybody and wanted to celebrate also, but right now is not a time to be out in large groups of people close together when you are not masked,” he said.

-More than 5,300 people have died in Alabama from the illness caused by the coronavirus, and about 404,000 have tested positive.
-About 14,200 people have tested positive in Tuscaloosa County, making it one of the worst in the state for the virus in overall numbers, and about 175 COVID-19 patients are being treated by DCH Regional Medical Center, located in the city.
+More than 5,500 people have died in Alabama from the illness caused by the coronavirus, and about 408,000 have tested positive.
+About 20,000 people have tested positive in Tuscaloosa County, making it one of the worst in the state for the virus in overall numbers, and about 175 COVID-19 patients are being treated by DCH Regional Medical Center in the city.

+The postgame scene was exactly what officials feared as they urged people to watch at home and celebrate privately.

 People lined up to get into the bars an hour before kickoff despite the warnings, The Tuscaloosa News reported.
 “All bars are open and we’re ready to roll over Ohio State,” said a tweet by Gallettes, a popular student bar, long before the game began.